-There are multiple causes of headaches and Pure can help diagnose and treat the cause of your headaches to help manage and alleviate your symptoms.
+There are multiple causes of headaches and Pure can help diagnose and treat your headaches to help manage and alleviate your symptoms.
 The first step is identifying which kind of headache you have, this can be done quickly and accurately through a Physiotherapy assessment.
 Your Physiotherapy session will include specific exercises, education on management and manual therapy.

 The spinal muscles either side of the cervical spine (neck) are often causes of pain in the back or the side of the head.
 These muscles attach to different areas of the head/neck and insert further down the neck/shoulder therefore pain can be ‘referred’.
 Stiffness or inflammation in the upper vertebrae of the neck and the jaw are other culprits to headaches, but these can all be addressed by a Physiotherapist.